svennam92/microprofile-hol/exercises/ex4.md

 service "webapp-service" created
 ```

 After you have created all the services and deployments, you'll have to wait for 5 to 10 minutes.
 However, you can check the status of your deployment on Kubernetes UI.
-Run 'kubectl proxy' and go to URL 'http://127.0.0.1:8001/ui' to check when the application containers are ready.
+Run `kubectl proxy` and go to URL 'http://127.0.0.1:8001/ui' to check when the application containers are ready.
 It'll look like this once it's ready:

 <img src="../images/ready.png"  width="700">